 As a blogger, I have made approximately three zillion mistakes, learned tons of lessons from them, and worked my little tail feathers off the whole time.
 While I’ve found plenty of things that didn’t work, I’ve also discovered some strategies that are lit-rally the bomb.dot.com.
 Today, I’m sharing some of the ways that I’ve been able to grow my blog.
 I hope they help you, too!

-Before we begin, I also have a free library of eBooks and worksheets for bloggers who want to grow their audience, save time, and build an income.
+Before we begin, I also have a FREE video training for bloggers who want to grow their audience, save time, and build an income.
 Click the image below to gain instant access — woop woop!

 Now let’s get crackin’ on those tips, yes?

 This is one of the most important things you should be doing.
 Acknowledge your readers.
 Don’t just say “thanks.”
 Be thoughtful.
 Try to build a conversation and a friendship.
 If you always see a similar name in your comment section, try visiting their own blog and leaving a comment.
 If you can build a community in your comments section, people will continue to come back and say hello.
 And the only way to build that community is to engage with your readers.

 Also, I understand that once you reach a certain point, it’s not possible to stay sane and respond to every comment.
 But until then, I think it should be a priority.
 Plus, it’s one of my favorite parts about blogging!

 When I first started my blog, I would read articles that told me that if I wanted to grow my readership, I needed to use Twitter.
 That’s nice, I thought, but how in the hell do I use it effectively?
 It took me awhile to figure that out.
 Nowadays, Twitter isn’t as widely used by bloggers.
 Guys, Instagram Stories is where. it’s. at.